 It's the day before the last day of school and it looks like I have a much-needed helper in the kitchen to assist me in getting all our teacher and class party treats baked by tonight and ready for school tomorrow.

-Today is one of our favorite family traditions, when our elf brings a special video message from Santa himself to our children.
-We love to watch their faces light up as Santa speaks to each of the individually.
+Today is one of our favorite family traditions when our elf brings a special video message from Santa himself to our children.
+We love to watch their faces light up as Santa speaks to each of them individually.

 And this children is why you should never parachute from the upstairs to the downstairs.
 You'll snag your parachute on hanging snowflakes.